 Mattur and Sanskrit

-Most of the people are engaged in Sanskrit in some way.
-There is a school that teaches in Sanskrit to the kids.
+Most people are engaged in Sanskrit in some way.
+There is a school that teaches Sanskrit to the kids.
 There is a Ved Pathshala where scholars learn the Indian scriptures.
 We met students from across south Indian states who were here to learn Sanskrit and scriptures.